Dublin City FM: Programming

+The station once broadcast special interest music and talk, to a broad Dublin audience but seems to have a playlisted daytime format now.
+The Station's flagship show is "LiveDrive", broadcast from 7 to 10am and 4 to 7pm.

-Dublin City FM broadcast traffic info every weekday morning and weekday evening on their Live Drive programme.
-In association with the Dublin City Council traffic monitoring network, broadcasters monitor and analyse over 150 cameras around the city with a view to helping listeners avoid traffic and find parking.
-They play "Dublin's best mix of music" and ensure listeners they avoid traffic-jams on Ireland's only dedicated traffic show.
-The station broadcasts 7 days a week from 07:00 - 02:00.
-Programmes Include: Current affairs, documentaries, Dublin issues, the arts, literature, business, health, media matters, sport, nature, leisure activities, women's topics, local history, plus special interest Irish and world music.
+Dublin City FM broadcast traffic information every weekday morning and weekday evening on their Live Drive programme.
+In association with the Dublin City Council traffic monitoring network, broadcasters monitor and analyse over 450 cameras around the city to help listeners avoid traffic.
+The station broadcasts 7 days a week from 07:00 – 02:00.
+Programmes Include: current affairs, documentaries, Dublin issues, the arts, literature, business, health, media matters, sport,leisure activities, women's topics, plus special interest Irish and world music.